astrojolo/astrolink4pi/README.md

 ```
 echo ds1307 0x68 > /sys/class/i2c-adapter/i2c-1/new_device
 ```
-After restarting the astroberry system time will be synchronized with embedded DS1307 clock.
+After restarting the astroberry system time will be synchronized with the embedded DS1307 clock.
 Check hwclock help to find more options, like time adjustments and synchronization:
 ```
 hwclock -h